timarkh/tsakorpus/docs/input_format.md

 * ``meta`` -- a dictionary with sentence-level metafields.
 Sentence-level metafields may include, for example, speaker data for multi-tier (dialogue) files or year in a document that includes data from different years.
 All metafields listed in the ``sentence_meta`` array in ``conf/corpus.json`` must be present in this dictionary.
 The values should be strings.
 * ``para_alignment`` (only in parallel corpora, i.e. corpora with several languages where all or some of the sentences in one language are aligned to sentences in another language) -- a list with dictionaries, each representing an alignment of some part of the sentence with a part of another sentence in the corpus.
 * ``src_alignment`` (only for media-aligned corpora) -- a list with dictionaries, each representing an alignment of some part of the sentence with a segment of a video or sound file.
+* ``style_spans`` (optional) -- a list with dictionaries, each representing a segment of the sentence text that should be displayed in a non-default style, e.g. in italics or in superscript.

 The order of the sentences is important.
 The sentences should be grouped by language, and within each language they should be ordered exactly as they are ordered in the document.
 When the sentence collection is indexed, each sentence is assigned the keys ``_id``, ``prev_id`` and ``next_id``, the latter two being filled in based on the mutual position of the sentences in the JSON file.